The best project management software makes it simple and easy for teams to organize projects and tasks.

-Features might normally include the ability to set up a team and allow communication between them, assignment of specific subtasks with dates for completion, as well as goals, interactive calendar, progress reports, and analytics to provide data on workflows.
+Features might normally include the ability to set up a team and allow communication between members, the assignment of specific subtasks with dates for completion, as well as goals, interactive calendars, progress reports, and analytics to provide data on workflows.

 On top of all this, a number of project management platforms can also integrate with other software applications, such as for storing documents in the cloud (opens in new tab), sales reporting software, and customer relations management (CRM) software (opens in new tab).